olle-johannesson/movies-for-pixi/src/movies/mr_turner_2014.md

 summary: "Biography film about 19th century painter J.M.W.
 Turner"

 comment: "Beautifully shot, never overexplaining itself, not overreaching its scope.
-This is how biographical movies should be made."
+This is how biopics should be made."

 image: "https://media.giphy.com/media/3oEdvbeRbvzWTdizBu/giphy.gif"